 - Shopping at Soper’s Hole

 Day 13 will be spent enjoying a leisurely morning exploring Great Harbour on Jost Van Dyke, before setting out on your new voyage to Soper Hol on the Western End of Tortola.
-Here you will find a choice of shops, bars and restaurants to explore in the afternoon.
-The Fish’n Lime restaurant, located right next to the ferry terminal, serves a great lobster dinner as well as other specialities including fresh fish dishes.
+Here you will find a choice of shops, bars, and restaurants to explore in the afternoon.
+The Fish’n Lime restaurant, located right next to the ferry terminal, serves a great lobster dinner as well as other specialties including fresh fish dishes.
 The best part about this place is the spectacular decking where you can enjoy even more spectacular sunsets.

 Day 14: Soper’s Hole to Great Harbour, Peter Island (5 nm)

 On day 14 set out for a great upwind sail from Soper’s Hole, to Deadman’s Bay on Peter Island.
 Here you can sink your toes into those white sandy beaches before climbing the trail up to view the islands from above.

 Be sure to motor round to Great Harbour for a night under the stars.
 This is the ideal spot for your final evening as it is picturesque and has a unique tranquility about it.
 It is also only a short sail from here back to base the following morning.
 There is a small bar and restaurant located on the beach called Oceans Seven where you can enjoy a final drink and reminisce and toast to the last two unforgettable weeks.

 Day 15: Peter Island to Road Town, Tortula (6 nm)